aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/presentation/_index.md

 > ```
 > The following examples shows how to add image as BLOB in PowerPoint Presentation.
 >
->  // create a new presentation which will contain this image
+>  // creates a new presentation to which the image will be added.
 >  Presentation pres = new Presentation();
 >  try
 >  {